bouzou4/Portfolio/readme.md

 #### Start with NPM script
 ###### For Development:

+first initialize with node package manager to get node modules

 Run the start script to compile website through webpack.

 Client bundle available in memory at dist/bundle.js